apita1423/whiskers-n-whole-beans/README.md

 - Cats Hero Image

 In my images, I wanted to show cats as natural as possible (like you would take a picture of them yourself at home).
 And, I think this picture was perfect.
-I also liked it due to many cats housed in foster or rescue care are not always kittens, some of them might be a bit older.
+I also like it due to many cats housed in foster or rescue care are not always kittens, some of them might be a bit older.
 And, they are still awesome to adopt.

 ![Cats Hero Image](/assets/readme-images/cats-hero-image.png)